Aditii2112/To-do-and-calender-syncer/README.md

 # 📅 AI Calendar Intelligence Agent
 A Multi-Agent Orchestrator for Intelligent Scheduling and Daily Briefings

-Built with LangGraph, Google Gemini 1.5 Flash, and the Google Calendar API.
+Built with LangGraph, Google Gemini, and the Google Calendar API.
 This agent goes beyond simple scheduling by analyzing user intent, managing cross-account availability (Work/Personal), and providing structured daily briefings.

 **System Architecture**
 The agent is built as a Stateful Graph.
 Instead of a linear script, it uses a state machine to route tasks based on the user's natural language.

 **How it Works: The Node Logic**
-parser_node: Uses Gemini 1.5 Flash to transform raw text into a structured JSON task object (Identifying Intent: create, query, or summarize).
+parser_node: Uses Gemini to transform raw text into a structured JSON task object (Identifying Intent: create, query, or summarize).

 query_node: Specialized for historical searches.
 It looks across both Work and Personal accounts to find the last time a specific event occurred.